EVA-3D/easy-mod/docs/index.md

 This release is going to be around reducing the weight of the X gantry of V-core Pro by shifting to a MGN12 rail.

+## Attributions

+Big thanks to [Simon Davie](http://www.nexxdesign.co.uk/) for double checking the measurements and belt paths.

+## Issues

+In case of issues or ideas please file an issue here: https://github.com/EVA-3D/easy-mod/issues

+## Contact

+If you need a more direct contact I'm on the [Rat Rig Unofficial Discord Server](https://discord.gg/DcCEk8u).

 ![](assets/Easy Mod.png)